mufpga/MicroFPGA/README.md

 The device adapter needs to be compiled for a specific version of Micro-manager.

-MicroFPGA was written by Joran Deschamps, EMBL (2020).
+MicroFPGA was written by Joran Deschamps, EMBL (2020), and was developped on [Alchitry Labs](https://alchitry.com/pages/alchitry-labs).